gromacs/gromacs/docs/user-guide/terminology.rst

 simulation failure.
 In brief, it describes a failure typically due to an unacceptably large force that ends up resulting in a failure of the integrator.

-To give a bit more background, it's important to remember that molecular dynamics numerically integrates Newton's equations of motion by taking small, discrete timesteps, and using these timesteps to determine new velocities and positions from velocities, positions, and forces at the previous timestep.
+To give a bit more background, it is important to remember that molecular dynamics numerically integrates Newton's equations of motion by taking small, discrete timesteps, and using these timesteps to determine new velocities and positions from velocities, positions, and forces at the previous timestep.
 If